Opinion dynamics 1: Social contagion moves hearts and minds

 We can also imagine other factors, miasmas if you like, which might influence their belief, but a priori we suspect these factors are usually secondary influences upon political beliefs.
 No one is born with an innate opinion on the dictatorship of the proletariat or an appropriate maintenance schedule for the local government’s public gardens.

 Because this is political science now, not epidemiology, we don’t talk about miasmas but refer to these as factors, or features.
-A sampling of such factors might be e.g. people are homophobic because of a particular brain structure (e.g. Ahn et al. 2014) or pro-environmental because of their genes (e.g. Chang et al. 2021), authoritarian because of economic stress (e.g. Ballard-Rosa et al. 2021), or conservative because of intrinsic values (which are presumable fixed in childhood) (e.g. Sheldon and Nichols 2009)… These various factor theories all suggest different dynamics that we expect observe in popular opinion, and different ways we might influence popular opinion to each other and to the network-type theories.
-In these factor theories, we lump people together based on factors such as race, age, gender, what-have you, and try to analyse what people who possess similar factors are like.
+A sampling of such factors might be e.g. people are homophobic because of a particular brain structure (e.g. Ahn et al. 2014) or pro-environmental because of their genes (e.g. Chang et al. 2021), authoritarian because of economic stress (e.g. Ballard-Rosa et al. 2021), or conservative because of intrinsic values (which are presumably fixed in childhood) (e.g. Sheldon and Nichols 2009)… These various factor theories all suggest different dynamics that we expect to observe in popular opinion, and different ways we might influence popular opinion compared to network-type theories.
+In these factor theories, we lump people together based on factors such as race, age, gender, what-have-you, and try to analyse what people who possess similar factors are like.

 Figure 4: Credit CNBC